P&O Ferries faces criminal probe over sackings

 He urged ports to block ferries from docking if they do not pay their crew the UK minimum wage, with plans to create new laws.

-Mr Shapps said the move would force P&O Ferries to "fundamentally rethink" its decision.

-Last week, P&O Ferries' boss Peter Hebblethwaite admitted that the firm knowingly broke the law by not consulting with unions and planning to compensate workers instead.

-Ferry industry groups, however, hit out at Mr Shapps' plans, with the UK Major Ports Group saying they should not have to "be the police for the labour practices of ferry companies".
+Ferry industry groups, however, hit out at the transport secretary's plans, with the UK Major Ports Group saying they should not have to "be the police for the labour practices of ferry companies".

 Unions also expressed disappointment that the plans did not go far enough for workers who had already lost their jobs.